Best Dog Breeds for Retirees: Top Companions for an Active 55+ Lifestyle

 1. Shih Tzu

-This little bundle of love usually weighs between 9 and 16 pounds.
-They’re generally friendly and outgoing and very cuddly, making them at the top of our list of dog breeds for retirees.
+This little bundle of love usually weighs between nine and 16 pounds.
+They’re generally friendly, outgoing, and very cuddly, making them at the top of our list of dog breeds for retirees.
 They also tend to bark less than other small dog breeds.

 Shih Tzus do best if they get a couple of short walks a day.
 They’re generally easy to train, although they can occasionally show a stubborn streak, requiring a little extra determination and patience from their owner.
 They are prone to having skin issues, and they need to see a groomer regularly.
 You’ll also want to brush them frequently.